-The Academy along with the school will ensure that a level of insurance is in place that appropriately reflects the level of risk for managing medication on the premises.
-The Department for Education's guidance for "Supporting Pupils at School with Medical Conditions 2015" refers to the appropriate level of insurance being in place, or that the Academy is a member of the Department for Education's Risk Protection Arrangements (RPA).
+The Trust and its schools will ensure that a level of insurance is in place that appropriately reflects the level of risk for managing medication on the premises.
+The Department for Education's guidance for "Supporting Pupils at School with Medical Conditions 2015" refers to the appropriate level of insurance being in place, or that the School is a member of the Department for Education's Risk Protection Arrangements (RPA).
 RPA is a scheme provided specifically for academies.